Flashman23/todo-list-vibe-coding/README.md

 Purpose of the Project

 The main objectives of this project are:

-To explore modern AI-assisted development tools
+  * To explore modern AI-assisted development tools

-To understand the concept of vibe coding
+  * To understand the concept of vibe coding

-To analyze advantages and limitations of these tools
+  * To analyze advantages and limitations of these tools

-To reflect on their use in an academic and beginner context
+  * To reflect on their use in an academic and beginner context

-License
+License:

 This project is intended for educational purposes and is released under the MIT License.